Binance Chain FAQ v0.5

 Will Binance Chain introduce more features and transaction types in the future?

-Yes, Binance Chain team and community would cherish the technology advance and requirement trends and strive to make circulation of assets and value easier and easier.
+Yes, Binance Chain team and community would cherish the technology advancements and recommended trends and strive to make circulation of assets and value easier and easier.

 What is the native coin on Binance Chain?

 The Binance Coin, BNB, is the native asset on Binance Chain.
 There are 200MM BNB coins in total.
 There will be no mining.
 The existing coin burns and freezes will still be in effect on the new Binance Chain blockchain.

 The exact number of BNB coins will be destroyed based on the same number of BNB ERC20 tokens that have already been destroyed.